 How to Install WordPress with Bluehost – Our step by step guide to installing Bluehost on WordPress

 The proof’s in the pudding.
-SiteGround manages WordPress updates for you, and provides support for more advanced features like WP-Cli.
+SiteGround’s WordPress plans manage WordPress updates for you, and provide support for more advanced features like WP-Cli.
 SiteGround also offers one-click install, while GoDaddy installations take up to 24 hours to take effect.
 It’s a minor difference in the grand scheme of things, but it does highlight how much more seriously SiteGround takes WordPress hosting.
 GoDaddy ticks all the essential boxes, but it doesn’t go the extra mile like SiteGround does.

 All this said, GoDaddy’s WordPress plans are a lot cheaper than SiteGround’s are, and for basic sites that’s all that really matters.
 Once a simple WordPress site is up and running it’s almost immaterial who you’re hosting with.